quarkus-qe/quarkus-test-suite/README.md

 Also test POJOs as cache value and cache expiration.

+### `cache/multi-provider`
+Verifies the `@CacheResult`, `@CacheInvalidate`, `@CacheInvalidateAll` and `@CacheKey` when two different cache providers are used.
+The used caches services are Caffeine and Redis.
+It covers different usages:
+1. from an application scoped service
+2. from a request scoped service

 ### `cache/redis`

 Verifies the `quarkus-redis-cache` extension using `@CacheResult`, `@CacheInvalidate`, `@CacheInvalidateAll` and `@CacheKey`.